A SMARTER GIVING MODEL

 Kerry has been a resident of the Clutha District since 1983.
 She is a secondary school teacher and taught for 20 years at The Catlins Area School.
 Kerry has been actively involved in a wide range off community sporting and educational organisations including governance roles with Sport Otago, Telford Rural Polytechnic, Netball South and the Heartland Life Education Trust.

 Bryan is in his fourth term as Clutha District Mayor.
 He grew up in the district and has previously been a local business owner and worked in the farming world, including shearing and owning a farm.
-As Mayor of the Clutha District Council, Bryan provides leadership and direction to the Council and enjoys the opportunity to build relationships with many community groups.
+As Mayor of the Clutha District Council, Bryan provides leadership and direction to the Council and is happy to support the growth of the Clutha Foundation as a community resource.

 Denise is a former primary school teacher, school principal and advisory teacher who has lived in England, Australia, Bangladesh and New Zealand.
-Having left education to focus on writing, she moved to Kaitangata in 2017 and very quickly became involved in community organisations and projects, notably the Kaitangata museum, the South Otago Theatrical Society and St John Ambulance.
+Having left education to focus on writing, she moved to Kaitangata in 2017 and very quickly became involved in community organisations and projects, notably the Kaitangata museum and the South Otago Theatrical Society.
 She is employed part time by the Clutha Foundation and is very enthusiastic about being part of such a worthwhile organisation.